RyanDuff613/placesIveBeen/README.md

-# Address Book
+# Places I've Been

 ###### created by **Ryan Duff**
 ---
 ## Purpose
 ###### This project is intended to increase my knowledge of and comfortability with creating and manipulating Javascript objects.
+It will host a cataloge if information to places I've travelled to.
 ### Specs
 | Spec | Input | Output |
 |:-|:-|:-|